The representation of an IPv4 address in the DNS system.

 A subset of IRIS for performing registration lookups on IP addresses.

 Originally a reference to the US Government agency that managed some of the Internet’s initial development, now a top-level domain used solely for machine-readable use by computers for certain protocols — such as for reverse IP address lookups, and ENUM.
 The domain is not designed for general registrations.
-IANA manages .ARPA in conjunction with the Internet Architecture Board.
+We manage .ARPA in conjunction with the Internet Architecture Board.

 ASCII (American Standard Code for Information Interchange)